Apply

 - Create and deliver educational programs including tours, field trips, and other programming

-- Help with fun summer kid’s programs such as the Pirate and Pixi Party, Bug Day, and Bubble Day!
+- Help with fun summer kid’s programs such as the Pirate and Pixie Party, Bug Day, and Bubble Day!

-Clancy Lewis Landscape Arboretum: The Arboretum consists of over a dozen gardens spanning 7 acres starting at the corner of Bogue Street and Service Road.
-Each Garden is different in its own way regarding the plants they contain, the design intent, and the maintenance.
-It contains a wide variety of plants such as trees, shrubs, perennials, annuals, aquatics, tropicals, fruits, and vegetables.
-Aside from the plants, the Arboretum has many hardscape features such as patios, walkways, raised beds, and retaining walls, several other structures, and 6 ponds.
-Some of the special opportunities in the Arboretum include:
+A world of its own, The Lewis Arboretum consists of over a dozen gardens spanning 7 acres starting at the corner of Bogue Street and Service Road.
+Each Garden is different in its own way regarding the plants they contain, the design intent, and the maintenance it receives.
+It contains a wide variety of plants including trees, shrubs, perennials, annuals, aquatics, tropicals, fruits, and vegetables.
+Aside from the plants, the "Arb" has many hard-scape features such as patios, walkways, raised beds, and retaining walls, several other structures, and 6 ponds.
+Some of the special opportunities in The Arboretum include:

-- Pruning of trees, shrubs, vines, hedges, topiaries, and specialty pruning.
+- Learn to prune trees, shrubs, vines, hedges, and even topiaries

-- Opportunities to design/re-design areas, beds, and containers yourself
+- Opportunities to design/re-design areas, beds, and/or containers

-Judith DeLapa Perennial Garden: The perennial garden is home to over 350 varieties of perennial plants within our curated living collections at the gardens.
-Skillfully designed island beds are used as displays for teaching, extension, and general enjoyment for the university community and general public.
+The perennial garden is in the heart of the Horticulture Gardens and provides a living laboratory of over 400 perennial varieties, along with a number of tree and shrub species.
+Many new plantings have gone into the perennial garden in the past year, creating a new palette to maintain and care for.
+Skillfully designed island beds are used as displays for teaching, extension, and general enjoyment for the university community and public.
 Some of the special opportunities in the perennial garden include:

 - Installation of some annual display beds and containers

-- Daily maintenance of the perennial garden pond and waterfall
+- Daily maintenance of the perennial garden pond and waterfall, as well as designing containers

 - Maintaining and collecting data on our Clematis trial